Beginner’s mind is a term in Buddhism that describes a rich mind that is eager, without preconceptions, and open to possibility.

 – Shunryu Suzuki Roshi

-This six week series will be an intro series for those who are new to meditation or would like formal instruction and would like to sit with a group.
-Along with meditation instruction and we will be working with the four foundations of mindfulness as set forth by the Buddha.
+This six week series will be an intro series for those who are new to meditation or would like formal instruction and would like to sit in the support of a group.
+We will be working with the first foundations of mindfulness as set forth by the Buddha.
 We’ll start with a short talk, followed by a meditation, and end with a few questions and answers.

 The series will be led by Tarané Sayler who’s practice includes sitting and studying in the traditions of Zen, Theravda, Tibetan Buddhism as well as Advita Vendanta.
 Tarané, a long-time dedicated Buddhist practitioner and artist, is also involved with several Buddhist groups in the area.
 She has enjoyed the privilege of being on the board of directors for Dharma Eye Zen Center, and does guest teaching at Rick Hanson’s (Author of The Buddha’s Brain) San Rafael Meditation Group at Dominican University.
 In 2012 she took vows in the Tibetan Buddhist Nyingma tradition with Anam Thubten Rinpoche, becoming a member of the Vidyadhara.
 Currently she is particularly interested in the growing movement toward a secular Buddhism and the evolution of Buddhism as it is folded into our Western culture